Whether you’re going on a half-day or week-long photo tour, here is a handy checklist of items you should seriously consider on every trip.

 1. Clothing: Think in layers.

-1) Gloves – 2 pairs: liners for shooting, and a heavier pair for weather and walking with gear (they can double as camera/lens supports on rocks) 2) Hats: A sports cap (billed) for rain and sun, and/or a flexible wide-brimmed nylon-type rain hat; a wool-type stocking cap for warmth on windy/rainy days.
+1) Gloves: 2 pairs: liners for shooting, and a heavier pair for weather and walking with gear (they can double as camera/lens supports on rocks) 2) Hats: A sports cap (billed) for rain and sun, and/or a flexible wide-brimmed nylon-type rain hat; a wool-type stocking cap for warmth on windy/rainy days.
 3) Pants: Cotton quick drying pants (and/or a pair of zip-off shorts) with or without nylon shell.
 Blue jeans are durable but heavy and take forever to dry.
-4) Socks: preferably wool (your socks will get wet at some point).
-Bring at least 3-4 pairs.
-5) Long underwear: Top and bottom breathable type, polypro or newer proprietary blends (REI) 6) Rain/wind shell: Breathable, waterproof top and bottom, with hood 7) Boots (if hiking) and/or shoes: A rugged pair plus lighter weight tennis shoes.
-A third pair of lightweight sandals or flip-flops no matter where you are come in handy for inside or out.
-Waterproof calf boots if you’ll be hiking in wetlands or shallow rivers.
-8) A few T-shirts (quick drying nylon/rayon and cotton) 9) A warm fleece sweater or jacket – synthetic fiber, no goose or duck down
+4) Socks: preferably wool (socks get damp at some point) ~3-4 pairs.
+They will keep you warm, happy and if you bring some thin ones as liners, prevent blisters.
+5) Long underwear: Top and bottom breathable type, polypro or newer proprietary blends (REI, Kroger/Fred Meyer) 6) Rain/wind shell: Breathable, waterproof top and bottom, with hood 7) Light boots (we do very little hiking) and/or tennis shoes.
+A pair of light sandals or flip-flops are also handy.
+Waterproof calf boots are supplied at bear camps.
+8) A few T-shirts (quick drying nylon/rayon and/or cotton) 9) A warm fleece sweater or lightweight nylon shell/synthetic fill jacket – no goose or duck down 10) A cloth belt: Lighter and more flexible than leather, can double as a rope around equipment, bags, etc.

 2. Other handy items to consider:

 1) Pocket knife or multi-tool with tiny camera screwdriver(s) (remember not in your airline carry-on bag!)
-2) Sunglasses with retainer strap 3) Small daypack (~1500 cu inches), rain/windproof, or boat dry bag with backpack straps (in addition to camera bag) 4) Insect repellent; possibly a headnet (not required; only if you are really sensitive to mosquito bites) 5) Personal items (earplugs, eyeshades, sunblock, extra glasses /contact lenses & meds w/ prescription) 6) Water bottle 7) Ziploc plastic bags for smaller items, batteries, etc. 8) Compact, preferably waterproof binoculars.
+2) Sunglasses with retainer strap 3) Small daypack (~1500 cu inches), rain/windproof, or boat dry bag with backpack straps.
+See plastic bags/liners recommendation below.
+4) Insect repellent; possibly a headnet (not required; only if you are really sensitive to mosquito bites) 5) Personal items (earplugs, eyeshades, sunblock, extra glasses /contact lenses & meds w/ prescription) 6) Water bottle 7) Clear plastic bags: Ziplocs for small items (batteries, liquids) + 1-2 small garbage bags to line inside of daypacks or put clothing/packs during transport) 8) Compact, preferably waterproof binoculars.
 My favorite are Canon’s IS compact line.
 9) Duct tape or electrician’s tape — don’t take the whole roll.
 Roll up a few feet onto a smaller cardboard roll or something cylindrical.

 Single lens reflex cameras with long lenses are the best cameras to bring on specialized photo tours, especially for bears and wildlife.
 The newer mirrorless cameras can save weight and bulk as carry-ons, fitting easeir into pockets or backpacks, but are very costly.